catflydotio/fly-post-preview/post3.md

 In the web's traditional document-centric mode, clicking a link has standard consequences.
 It's a like pulling a book off the shelf.
 The browser makes a standard HTTP request and the server sends back an HTML payload to the browser.
-The screen reader then presents the title of the page when it loads.
+The screen reader presents the title of the page when it loads.
 You grab a book, the screen reader confirms your choice.
 There's nothing surprising here.

 Route changes in web apps aren't constrained to a standard behavior.
 They're generally not achieved by an HTML request and response, which means that the URL displayed in the browser, and all or part of the DOM, can get swapped without a screen reader noticing.
-When standards go out the window, accessibility often goes with them.
+When standards go out the window, accessibility has a tendency to go with them!

 Live state changes are another thing that can sneak past a screen reader in a real-time app.
 Status updates, chat messages, etc. pop in live over the wire, and different updates may need to be handled differently.
 The screen reader has no context for what these document changes actually mean, so they'll need individual attention to ensure they're announced in correctly.
-Also, while it may be OK for some state changes to assertively announce themselves, others should be more polite and not interrupt existing speech.
+Also, while it may be OK for some state changes to announce themselves assertively, others should be more polite and not interrupt existing speech.

 However you're changing the DOM, be mindful of the focus.
 Live-patching the DOM